13 Dec

 • Seal/Stamp of the Notary Public

 Once a document has been apostilled, it becomes valid and acceptable in all Apostille Convention member countries, without the need for further diplomatic or consular legalization.
+However, it is important to note that the validity of apostille documents in India and abroad depends on the accepting country's own requirements always verify with the foreign authority.

 When Do You Need an Apostille?